WRITTEN BY Alejandra Saragoza

-Luckily, you can escape the uncomfortable temps with a trip to the coast and take your canine sidekick to one of California’s best dog-friendly beaches.
-You can relax and work on that summer tan while Fido plays in the water and runs along the shore.
+The chilly winter temperatures are finally starting to subside, so it’s time to take advantage of the warmer weather by taking your canine sidekick to one of California’s dog-friendly beaches.
+You can relax and work on that tan while Fido plays in the water and runs along the shore.
 Both you and your pup are bound to enjoy the mini excursion, so pack up the ice chest with beverages and snacks, grab the beach umbrella and towels, throw some dog treats and a water bowl in your bag, and hit the beach with your furry best friend.

 Widely considered San Francisco’s mini Big Sur, this former military fortress boasts breathtaking ocean vistas, rolling sand dunes, and fragrant eucalyptus groves—serving as a scenic escape for city slickers, particularly those with four-legged roommates.
 Walk through ruins and along the shore with Fido, who is free to wander off-leash, as you watch the waves crash against the golden sands.
 Spend the afternoon by the water, then venture up to the bluffs to meander along the various coastal trails overlooking the beach.
 Linger until the sun starts to sink into the horizon—and watch the hang-gliders and parasailers soaring overhead—to end the day with your dog on a beautiful note.